Procurement Laws definition

 More Definitions of Procurement Laws

-Procurement Laws means all laws, rules, regulations, orders, writs, decrees or judgments of any Governmental Authority that apply to a Government Contract or a Government Bid, or that apply to activities relating to the seeking, obtaining and performing of a Government Contract or a Government Bid, including activities such as proposal development and submission, negotiations, change orders, accounting, terminations, claims and audits.
+Procurement Laws means all Laws that apply to a Government Contract or a Government Bid, or that apply to activities relating to the seeking, obtaining and performing of a Government Contract or a Government Bid, including activities such as proposal development and submission, negotiations, change orders, accounting, terminations, claims and audits.

 Procurement Laws means collectively the Procurement Act and the Recipient’s Public Procurement Rules (as hereinafter defined).

-Procurement Laws include collectively the Borrower’s Public Procurement Regulations dated October 1, 2003, and Borrower’s Public Procurement Act of 2006;
+Procurement Laws include collectively the Borrower’s Public Procurement Regulations dated October 1, 2003, and Xxxxxxxx’s Public Procurement Act of 2006;

-Procurement Laws means any Applicable Laws regulating procurement process and practices in the UK public sector, including: (a) the Public Contracts Regulations 2015 (SI 2015/102); (b) the Utilities Contracts Regulations 2016 (SI 2016/274); (c) Directive 2014/24/EU of the European Parliament and of the Council; and (d) the principles of transparency, non discrimination, equality of treatment, proportionality and mutual recognition in the TFEU; Project has the meaning given in the Conditional Grant Offer Letter;
+Procurement Laws means any Applicable Laws regulating procurement process and practices in the UK public sector, including: (a) the Public Contracts Regulations 2015 (SI 2015/102); and (b) the Utilities Contracts Regulations 2016 (SI 2016/274); Project has the meaning given in the Conditional Grant Offer Letter;

 Procurement Laws means collectively, the Recipient’s Procurement Act 2006 (Act No. 24 of 2006), Public Procurement Rules 2008 (as amended in August 2009) and Public Procurement Act (1st Amendment) 2009.

-Procurement Laws means the Recipient’s Public Procurement Act 2006, the Recipient’s Public Pxxxxxxxxnt Rules, 2008 (as amended in August 2009), and the Recipient’s Public Procurement Act (1st Amendment) 2009 collectively.
+Procurement Laws means the Recipient’s Public Procurement Act 2006, the Recipient’s Public Procurement Rules, 2008 (as amended in August 2009), and the Recipient’s Public Procurement Act (1st Amendment) 2009 collectively.